Sugarcane: Milling

 The primary use of bagasse and bagasse residue is as a fuel source for the boilers in the generation of process steam in sugar plants.
-Dried filtercake is used as an animal feed supplement, fertilizer, and source of sugarcane wax.
+Dried filter cake is used as an animal feed supplement, fertilizer, and source of sugarcane wax.

 Molasses is produced in two forms: blackstrap, which has a characteristic strong flavor, and a purer molasses syrup.
 Blackstrap molasses is sold as a food and dietary supplement.
 It is also a common ingredient in animal feed, and is used to produce ethanol, rum, and citric acid.
 Purer molasses syrups are sold as molasses, and may also be blended with maple syrup, invert sugars, or corn syrup.
 Both forms of molasses are used in baking.